Latest News« Back to News

 As the author Napoleon Hill once said, “Effort only fully releases its reward after a person refuses to quit.”
 With GCSE and A level examinations just around the corner, boys at Monmouth School have these inspirational words in mind, spurring them on to succeed.

 Feeling pressure to attain excellent results is inevitable for our hard working pupils, but staff have done their utmost to ensure studying is as painless as possible.

 Every boy learns differently, and so we have devised revision packs to help each of them plan a timetable and style to help them accomplish their full potential.

-Written by our Director of Studies, Dr Tony Winter, these extensive guides have been uploaded to the Monmouth School for Boys website for parents and pupils to refer to whenever they like.
+Written by our Director of Studies, Dr Tony Winter, these extensive guides have been uploaded to the Monmouth School website for parents and pupils to refer to whenever they like.

 Over the years we have seen much evidence to support the theory that people adopt many different intelligences – our ability to understand the world around us is complex.

 Dr Winter’s revision packs firstly encourage exam candidates to take an online test to determine how they learn best.
 Once pupils realise what special intelligences they have, whether that be kinaesthetic, logical, musical, linguistic or visual, they can proceed with confidence, knowing every hour spent revising is of the highest quality.